 Tips on taking Bus in Europe

-If you are on a short trip, bus might not be a good option.
-However overnight bus can save you one night accommodation, waking up in the next city.
+If you are on a short trip, the bus might not be a good option.
+However overnight bus can save you one-night accommodation, waking up in the next city.

 7. Staying Connected with Portable Wifi

 For most of us, staying online is crucial.
-With internet connection, we not only able to share travel experience with family & friends, but also having internet is useful to find info & reviews, check public transport schedule or use maps when traveling.
+With an internet connection, we not only able to share travel experience with family & friends but also having internet is useful to find info & reviews, check public transport schedule or use maps when travelling.

 We recommend Roaming Man Portable Wifi.
 You can book & pick up instantly from KLIA or KLIA2.
 They are open 24/7.
-The price is RM30 per day for Europe and can be use in 47 Europe countries.
-CIMB credit cards currently offer 12% off.
+The price is RM30 per day for Europe and can be used in 47 Europe countries.

 8. How to Budget your trip